|

 Development branch

-Even if you have no "upstream" to send patches to, you can
+Even if you have no "upstream" to send patches to, you can use

-a Git branch.
-For example, instead of first committing change
+Git branch.
+For example, instead of first committing change A,

-history than if you had immortalized every misstep you made
+you had immortalized every misstep you made on your way to the

-Commands of interest in this workflow are e.g. uncommit,
+Commands of interest in this workflow are e.g. uncommit, which

-and commit, its inverse.
+commit, its inverse.

 For more information, see the tutorial[1].